JadeZaher/JadeZaher/README.md

 - 👋 Hi, I’m @JadeZaher I'm a fullstack developer
 - 🌱 Recently started working at a utility company using C# and Asp.Net in Azure
 - 💞️ Love using react, vue, and svelte.
-- 📚 Started learning Rust and Zig in 2023.
+- 📚 Started learning Rust, and Go in 2023.
 - 🤞 Hoping to work on AI automated vertical farming one day.
 - 📫 Reach me at contact@ahmedzaher.net
 - or check me out at [ahmedzaher.net](https://ahmedzaher.net/)